Kari Ayam: Indonesian Chicken Curry Recipe

 The Usual Ingredients For Chicken Curry

 You need quite a few ingredients to make this mouthwatering chicken curry.
-But I believe all the ingredients should be reasonably easy for you to obtain.
-Because they are readily available in most Asian shops and online shops.
+But I believe all the ingredients should be reasonably easy for you to obtain because they are readily available in most Asian shops and online shops.

 Apart from the chicken (I use baby chicken cut in small pieces), you will need galangal, lemongrass, cloves, cinnamon quill, coconut milk, onion, garlic, ginger, chilies, ground coriander, ground cumin, turmeric powder, cooking oil, sugar, and salt.

 Similarly, you can use dry turmeric powder if you cannot get fresh turmeric.
-Theyโre all good.
+They’re all good.

 A Little Note On Cinnamon